peterhj/kextlog/README.md

 This is sort of a response to
 <http://blog.stephenwolfram.com/2012/03/the-personal-analytics-of-my-life/>
-but using my own machine's tools and data without relying on external APIs for data collection, analysis, and visualization.
+but using my own machine's tools and data without relying on external services for data collection, analysis, and visualization.

 Requirements
 ------------

-awk, Python, numpy, matplotlib
+awk, python, numpy, matplotlib

 Usage
 -----

-At the moment, running
+At the moment, while logged in as `peter`, running

-    ./generate peter
+    ./generate
-    ./plot.py peter
+    ./plot.py

-will put the logs in a directory 'peter', run the awk script on the logs, and then display a 2D histogram.
+will put the logs in a directory `peter`, run the awk script on the logs, and then display a 2D histogram.